-Denver Health will become the official clinical home base for the Primary Care program – all primary care trainees will have their continuity clinics based in the Denver Health system and their outpatient clinical focus will live in the Denver Health system as much as possible.
-This will include an expanded array of exciting ambulatory electives and offerings in Colorado’s primary safety net institution.
+Denver Health is the clinical home base for the Primary Care program – all primary care trainees have their continuity clinics based in the Denver Health system and their outpatient clinical focus lives in the Denver Health system as much as possible.
+This includes an expanded array of exciting ambulatory electives and offerings in Colorado’s primary safety net institution.

-Common to all 3 Denver Health primary care resident clinic sites:
+Common to all 4 Denver Health Primary Care resident clinic sites:

 - Caring for patients in a Federally Qualified Health Center with level 3 Patient Centered Medical Home distinction.
 We are able to provide access to the highest quality health care, whether for prevention, or acute and chronic diseases, regardless of ability to pay.